 ‘‘top secret information’’ has the meaning assigned to it in section 12(3);

-‘‘valuable information’’ means information contemplated in this Act whose unlawful alteration, destruction or loss is likely to deny the public or individuals of a service or benefit to which they are entitled.
+‘‘valuable information’’ means information contemplated in this Act whose unlawful alteration, destruction or loss is likely to infringe on the constitutional rights of the public or individuals.

 (2) This Act must be interpreted to give effect to its objects and to develop the information principles set out in Chapter 2.